Generative AI: Pathways to Democratization, Transparency and Sustainability

 Event Information

-Organizer(s): DWIH Tokyo, Embassy of France in Japan, AI Japan R&D Network / Supported by: Japan Science and Technology Agency (JST), Japan Society for the Promotion of Science (JSPS)
+Organizer(s): DWIH Tokyo, Embassy of France in Japan, AI Japan R&D Network / Patronage: Secretariat of Science, Technology and Innovation Policy, Cabinet Office; Japan Science and Technology Agency (JST); Japan Society for the Promotion of Science (JSPS)